Samuel Eto'o: Barcelona

-2004–2007
+2004–07: Transfer, Pichichi Trophy and first Champions League title

 Eto'o departed Mallorca as the club's all-time leading domestic league scorer (54 goals) when he signed for Barcelona in the summer of 2004 for a transfer fee of €24 million, after lengthy, three-way negotiations with Mallorca and Madrid.
 Initially, Real Madrid President Florentino Pérez wanted to buy back the full transfer rights and loan him out again, but eventually the Barcelona deal proved lucrative enough to warrant a sale.
 Additionally, the team already had its full quota of three non-EU players.

 Eto'o made his Barcelona debut in the season opener at Racing de Santander on 29 August 2004.
 After Barcelona won the 2004–05 La Liga title, the team organized a festive party in the Camp Nou, during which Eto'o harangued the fans chanting, "Madrid, cabrón, saluda al campeón" (English for, "Madrid, bastards, salute the champions").
 The Royal Spanish Football Federation fined Eto'o €12,000 for his comments, for which he later apologized.
 He expressed regret and asked for forgiveness from Real Madrid, his first professional team.
 The head of the Real Madrid fan club federation remained unimpressed, however, stating, "This character is a fantastic player, but he leaves a lot to be desired as a person."
 He signed an improved contract with Barcelona in June 2005.

 After missing out on the previous year's Pichichi trophy, which is given to the top scorer in La Liga, Eto'o edged out Valencia striker David Villa for the award during the final matchday on 20 May 2006 when he scored his 26th goal of the season against Athletic Bilbao.
 Eto'o was very gracious to teammates after the game, saying, "It has been a team effort although only one person gets the award.
 We've worked hard all season and have got our just rewards."